GRAVITY for MATISSE -- Improving the MATISSE performance with the GRAVITY fringe tracker: Outlook

 \subsection{Planned improvements}

 The performance of GRA4MAT will continue to improve due to imminent changes to the VLTI infrastructure for the \acp{UT}.
-GPAO, the new adaptive optics for \ac{VLTI}/\ac{UT} developed by the GRAVITY+ project \citep{GRAVITY++2022B}, will significantly enhance the behaviour of GRA4MAT on the large telescopes.
-Anticipated in 2024, the \ac{NGS} mode will deliver significantly higher Strehl on brighter objects and make the instrument much less sensitive to degraded seeing conditions.
+The new \ac{GPAO} for the \ac{VLTI}/\ac{UT}, developed by the GRAVITY+ project \citep{GRAVITY++2022B}, will significantly enhance the behaviour of GRA4MAT on the large telescopes.
+Expected in 2024, the \ac{NGS} mode will deliver significantly higher Strehl on brighter objects and make the instrument much less sensitive to degraded seeing conditions.
 We expect the fringe tracker operation to become fringe-jump-free on the \acp{UT}, just as it currently is on the \acp{AT}.
-When the \ac{LGS} mode of GPAO becomes available, good Strehl conditions will be obtained on targets much fainter in the visible.
+When the \ac{LGS} mode of \ac{GPAO} becomes available, good Strehl conditions will be obtained on targets that are much fainter in the visible.
 The fringe tracking limiting magnitude mismatch between \acp{AT} and \acp{UT} will then be remedied.
-At a foreseen limiting magnitude of K=\SI{12.5}{\mag}, and virtually no limit on the \ac{AO} tip/tilt star at GAIA G=\SI{17}{\mag}, GRA4MAT will be able to systematically observe red and faint targets like \acp{YSO} and \acp{AGN}.
+At a foreseen limiting magnitude of K=\SI{12.5}{\mag}, and virtually no limit on the \ac{AO} tip-tilt star at GAIA G=\SI{17}{\mag}, GRA4MAT will be able to systematically observe red and faint targets, such as \acp{YSO} and \acp{AGN}.

 We also expect that the higher and more stable Strehl delivered to the fringe tracker will make GRA4MAT compatible with chopping on the \acp{UT}.
-This capability will enable the high precision visibility measurements, in MEDIUM resolution and above, required for sensitive mid-infrared interferometric imaging with the larger telescopes.
+This capability will enable the high-precision visibility measurements, in medium resolution and above, required for sensitive mid-infrared interferometric imaging with the larger telescopes.

-As explained in section \ref{SSec:AcquisitionSequence}, GRA4MAT uses the main VLTI delay lines as common-path piston actuators, and suffers from a \SI{50}{\micro\second} latency penalty (see Fig. \ref{Fig:Latency}).
-This penalty is about to be removed by using the \acp{BCDDL} recently installed by the GRAVITY+ project.
+As explained in section \ref{SSec:AcquisitionSequence}, GRA4MAT uses the main VLTI delay lines as common-path piston actuators, and is affected by from a \SI{50}{\micro\second} latency penalty (see Fig. \ref{Fig:Latency}).
+This penalty will soon be removed by using the \acp{BCDDL} recently installed by the GRAVITY+ project.
 These additional common-path delay lines, primarily developed as improved \acp{DDL} for GRAVITY wide off-axis observations \citep{GRAVITY++2022A}, provide the same level of performance as the \ac{TTP} internal actuators of the GRAVITY fringe tracker.